Bengal chief secy retired, to act as chief advisor to CM: Mamata | Politics

 - India

-Chief Minister Mamata Banerjee on Monday said she was appointing West Bengal's Chief Secretary Alapan Bandyopadhyay as an Advisor for three years effective from Tuesday, after allowing the bureaucrat who was ordered by the central government to report to Delhi, to retire.
+Chief Minister Mamata Banerjee on Monday said she was appointing West Bengal's Chief Secretary (CS) Alapan Bandyopadhyay as Chief Advisor for three years effective from Tuesday, after allowing the bureaucrat who was ordered by the central government to report to Delhi, to retire.

-The Centre has asked him to join North Block on Tuesday but it cannot force an officer to join it without the permission of the state administration, Banerjee told a press conference.
+The chief minister told newspersons here that the central government had asked Bandopadhyay to report to Delhis North Block on Tuesday, but she added an officer cannot join a new office without permission from the state administration.

 ''The CS got a letter from the Centre asking him to join North Block by tomorrow.
 This is not a reply to my letter but to the CS.
 I have not received any reply from it to the letter which I had sent earlier today,'' she said.

-The central government's decision is unilateral and unconstitutional, the chief minister claimed.
+The move opens up various possibilities on possible action by the Central government against the top bureaucrat.

+It also lays bare the adversarial relationship between the state and central government which has been simmering for some time and which seems to be deteriorating into what many observers described as a no holds barred battle.

-''We are not relieving him.
-He has superannuated today, but he will act as the chief advisor to the CM for the next three years,'' Banerjee said.
+''We are not relieving him (Bandopadhyay).
+He has superannuated today, but he will act as chief advisor to the CM for the next three years,'' Banerjee said.

-Earlier in the day, Banerjee wrote to Prime Minister Narendra Modi, requesting him to withdraw the Centre's order recalling the chief secretary, asserting that her government ''cannot release, and is not releasing'' the top bureaucrat.

-The Centre, in a surprise move, had on May 28 night sought Bandyopadhyay's services and asked the state government to immediately release the top bureaucrat.
+The Centre, in a surprise move, had on May 28 night sought Bandyopadhyay's services and asked the state government to immediately release the top bureaucrat, hours after Banerjee met the Prime Minister at Kalaikunda airbase for 15 minutes instead of a longer scheduled review meeting of the post-cyclone situation in West Bengal.

 Bandyopadhyay, a 1987-batch IAS officer of West Bengal cadre, was scheduled to retire on Monday after completion of 60 years of age.
-However, he was granted a three-month extension following a nod from the Centre to work on COVID management.
+However, he was granted a three-month extension as Chief Secretary of West Bengal by the Centre in view of his work in managing the ongoing COVID pandemic.

+The chief ministers statement that her state has allowed Bandopadhyay to retire indicates that the state government is not utilising the Centres permission to grant the chief secretary an extension.

+Home Secretary HK Dwidevi will be the new chief secretary and BP Gopalika would come in Dwivedis place, Banerjee said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)